syncfusion-content/blazor-docs/blazor/heatmap-chart/events.md

 ## LegendRendering

-The [LegendRendering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_LegendRendering) event will be triggered before each legend is rendered.
-More information about the arguments in this event can be found [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.LegendRenderEventArgs.html).
+The [LegendRendering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_LegendRendering) event is triggered before each legend item is rendered.
+To learn more about the arguments for this event, refer to the documentation [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.LegendRenderEventArgs.html).

 The following example demonstrates how to use the `LegendRendering` event to customize the value of the text in the legend.